When entropy meets Tur\'an: new proofs and hypergraph Tur\'an results: Acknowledgement

 \section{Acknowledgement}

 The project was motivated when the first author was visiting Hong Liu at Institute for Basic Science, and the first author would like to thank his hospitality.
 We would also like to thank Ryan Alweiss and Freddie Manners for discussions during the early stage of this project, Dhruv Mubayi and Maya Sankar for pointing us to references for hypergraph Tur\'an problems, Yongtao Li for pointing us to references for spectral Tur\'an problems, and Noga Alon for pointing us to other useful references.
-Last but not least, we would like to thank Zeev Dvir, Xiaoyu He, Cosmin Pohoata and Maya Sankar for helpful comments on an earlier draft.
+In addition, we would like to thank Zeev Dvir, Xiaoyu He, Cosmin Pohoata and Maya Sankar for helpful comments on an earlier draft.
+Last but not least, we thank the anonymous reviewer for detailed and helpful comments.